vine77/nebula-workflow-examples/notify-slack/README.md

 # Notify with Slack

-This Nebula Workflow sends a message to a Slack channel using the Terraform Slack Step.
+This Nebula Workflow sends a message to a Slack channel using the Slack Step.

 The Workflow is defined in `notify-slack.yml`.